blaine-wataru/blaine-wataru.github.io/essays/meteor-gotchas.md

 ## What is Meteor?

 If you're not familiar, Meteor is a web application development tool used in constructing, well, web apps.
-It's primarily run through the command line.
+It's primarily run through the command line and developed through a text editor or IDE.
+Meteor is helpful for compiling a bunch of html, js, and css files in order to construct your web app in real time, as you develop.
+You can download [Meteor](https://www.meteor.com/) if you want to try it for yourself.